-- 3 Tree maintenance work with a chainsaw above ground level, in which working one-handed can occur, should only be carried out by persons with experience of and training in: - tree maintenance - climbing techniques - · safety instructions for climbing - extra safety equipment, such as harnesses, loops, straps, ropes, safety hooks and other anti-fall measures for both the chain saw and operator. - 4 Always wear suitable protective clothing.
-See the section on "Personal protective equipment". - 5 Never use a chain saw that has been modified in any way from its original specification. - 6a Never use a chain saw that is faulty.
-Carry out the regular checks, maintenance and service routines described in this manual.
+- 3 Always wear suitable protective clothing.
+See the section on "Personal protective equipment". - Never use a chain saw that has been modified in any way 4 from its original specification. - 5a Never use a chain saw that is faulty.
+Carry out the regular checks. maintenance and service routines described in this manual.
 Some maintenance and service measures must be carried out by trained specialists.
 See the section on "Maintenance".

-b Before use
+Before use b

-- Check that the chain brake works correctly and is not damaged.
-See the instructions under the heading Checking the chain brake. - Check that the throttle lock works correctly and is not damaged. - 3 Check that the start and stop switch works correctly and is not damaged.
+- 1 Check that the chain brake works correctly and is not damaged.
+See the instructions under the heading Checking the chain brake. - 2 Check that the rear right hand guard is not damaged. - Check that the throttle 3 lock works correctly and is not damaged. - Check that the start and 4 stop switch works correctly and is not damaged. - Check that all handles are free of oil.
+5 - Check that the anti vibration system works and is not 6 damaged. - 7 Check that the muffler is securely attached and not damaged. - Check that all parts of the chain saw are tightened correctly 8 and that they are not damaged or missing.

-- 4 Check that all handles are free of oil. - 5 Check that the anti vibration system works and is not damaged. - 6 Check that the muffler is securely attached and not damaged. - 7 Check that all parts of the chain saw are tightened correctly and that they are not damaged or missing. - 8 Check that the chain catcher is in place and not damaged.
+9 Check that the chain catcher is in place and not damaged.
+6 STARTING